-$10.5M in incentives for Farhi to develop brownfield next to WFCU
+Farhi applies for $10.4M in tax incentives to develop brownfield next to WFCU

-Brownfields are sites that may be contaminated due to previous industrial or commercial use, therefore will require environmental cleanup.
+The incentives are intended to encourage the development of brownfields, which are sites that may be contaminated due to previous industrial or commercial use and therefore require environmental cleanup.

 - 119 detached residential lots.